Jazzy de Lisser

-Jasmine Francesca C. "Jazzy" de Lisser (born 3 August 1991) is an English actress, model and campaigner.
+Jasmine Francesca C. de Lisser (born 3 August 1991) is an English actress, model, fashion designer and socialite.
 As a teenager, she made an award-winning-film about her life with Hepatitis C. She made her feature film debut in to.get.her (2011).

+Through her mother, she is a descendant of the Lee family of Virginia.

 Early life and education

 De Lisser was born in central London and grew up between London and Jamaica, where her father Robert de Lisser was born.
 Her mother is fashion designer Serena Bute, and her stepfather was the late Grand Prix competitor Johnny Dumfries.

 De Lisser was born with the chronic liver disease Hepatitis C. This was passed on from her mother, who had possibly become infected through intravenous drug use.
 When de Lisser was six, the family moved from Jamaica to London, and she started taking Interferon.

 At 13, de Lisser went to Bryanston School, and left after completing her GCSEs to take her A Levels at the Fine Arts College in Hampstead, enabling her to attend medical appointments in London.
 De Lisser trained at the William Esper Studio and the T. Schreiber Theater and Acting Studio in New York.